-The 2014 MySQL Community Awards event will take place, as usual, in Santa Clara, April 2014, during the Percona Live MySQL Conference & Expo (currently scheduled at Thursday, April 3rd 2014).
+The 2016 MySQL Community Awards event will take place, as usual, in Santa Clara, during the Percona Live Data Performance Conference, April 2016.

 The MySQL Community Awards is a community based initiative.
 The idea is to publicly recognize contributors to the MySQL ecosystem.
 The entire process of discussing, voting and awarding is controlled by an independent group of community members, typically based of past winners or their representatives, as well as known contributors.

 It is a self-appointed, self-declared, self-making-up-the-rules-as-it-goes committee.
 It is also very aware of the importance of the community; a no-nonsense, non-political, adhering to tradition, self criticizing committee.